guptaachin/SoccerIntelligence/Information_Extraction/README.md

 # Information Extraction

 To build an RDF, we extract useful data from the soccer news.
 We extract two entity "Player" and "Team".
-This will establish the relationship like

-"News" mentions "Player"
+This will establish the relationship like "News" mentions "Player" or News" mentions "Team".

-or

-"News" mentions "Team".

 More sophisciated relation extraction is under development.

 **soccer_ner.crfsuite**

 This is pre-trained CRF model.
 We train this model with 100 soccer news with manually annotated using [CRFsuite](https://github.com/scrapinghub/python-crfsuite).

 **ner.py**